jbinagia/stats202-final-project/README.md

 # stats202-final-project

 ## To-do
-- part 1
+- part 1 and 2
-  - examine treatment effect study-by-study
-  - but study A clearly does not seem to have an effect
+  - go back and make sure we handled duplicates properly
 - part 3
   - only use study E for building model?
 - part 4